Want to learn how to hula hoop? Here is our simple guide.

 Step 3- Measure!

-While the typical measurement for beginning hoop diameter has been to measure from just above the navel to the floor; in recent years, people are starting to realize it makes a lot more sense to base it off of waist size more than anything.
+While the typical advice to figure what size hula hoop you should get has been to measure from just above the navel to the floor, this is not the best way.
+In recent years, people are starting to realize it makes a lot more sense to base it off of waist size more than anything.

 This is because we all have different body types and shapes.
 You and your friend may both be 5’4”, if one of you has a 35” waist and the other has a 42” waist, it doesn’t make sense for both of you to learn on the same size hoop.